Keep the Faith: Recording and production

-In January 1992 the band headed to Little Mountain Studios in Vancouver, British Columbia.
+In January 1992, the band headed to Little Mountain Studios in Vancouver, British Columbia.
 They spent seven months making the album with Bob Rock producing.
-Originally the band had approached Bruce Fairbairn, who produced Slippery When Wet and New Jersey, but he was working on Aerosmith's Get a Grip at the time.
+Originally, the band had approached Bruce Fairbairn, who produced Slippery When Wet and New Jersey, but he was working on Aerosmith's Get a Grip at the time.
 Most of the recording was done in Vancouver, although a couple of tracks and overdubs were laid down in Los Angeles.

 "When we got back together in a room in Vancouver," noted Jon Bon Jovi in 2007, "we closed the door and ignored what had happened to our genre of music.
 We'd been kicked in the teeth by Nirvana, but we didn't pay attention to that.
 We got rid of the clichés, wrote some socially conscious lyrics and got a haircut.
 I didn't do a grunge thing and I didn't do a rap thing.
 But I knew I couldn't re-write 'Livin' on a Prayer' again, so I didn't try.
 And it paid off."

 Of the thirty songs written for the album, a couple were co-written by David Bryan and a couple by Desmond Child; the rest being by Jon Bon Jovi/Richie Sambora compositions and by Bon Jovi alone.
 Fourteen songs made it to the final album.
-Jon Bon Jovi wrote most of the album's songs alone.
+Jon Bon Jovi wrote half of the album's songs alone.

 Before the band reunited in the studio, Bon Jovi spent the summer of 1991 in anonymity, riding his motorbike in places like Arizona, gaining experiences that inspired him to write "Dry County" and "Bed of Roses".
 He later commented "It would never have been possible [for me] to write songs like 'Bed of Roses' or 'Dry County' five years ago."